What Is Heart Disease?

 - Plant oils

 Eating fish about twice a week is a good source of protein without the fats found in red meat.
 Some researchers have suggested that a more vegetarian-like diet may actually reverse some aspects of coronary artery disease like plaque size.
+Limit your intake of saturated fat, trans fat, red meat, sugar, sugar-sweetened beverages, and sodium to protect your heart and blood vessels.

 While heart disease is treatable by many methods, prevention or healing by living a reasonable lifestyle seems to be one of the best ways to reduce this widespread health problem.